 These materials are provided under the Attribution-Non-Commercial 3.0Creative Commons License, http://creativecommons.org/licenses/by-nc/3.0/.
-If you choose to reuse or repost the materials, you must give proper attribution to MIT, and you must include a copy of the non-commercial Creative Commons license, or a reasonable link to its url with every copy of the MIT materials or the derivative work you create from it.
+If you choose to reuse or repost the materials, you must give proper attribution to MIT, and you must include a copy of the noncommercial Creative Commons license, or a reasonable link to its url with every copy of the MIT materials or the derivative work you create from it.

-D-Lab Sheet Metal Corn Sheller Build-It Copyright © Massachusetts Institute of Technology (Accessed on [insert date]).
+Please use the following citation format: D-Lab Sheet Metal Corn Sheller Build-It Copyright © Massachusetts BY NC SA Institute of Technology (Accessed on [insert date]).